Euromaidan Location and Background

 EU Visa Liberalization

-Unfortunately, the promised visa liberalization for Ukraine’s citizens into the Schengen zone still has not been implemented.
+The promised visa liberalization for Ukraine’s citizens into the Schengen zone still has not been implemented.
+Update* – The visa liberalization agreement finally went into effect June 11, 2017.

 The Clash of Civilizations, Samuel P Huntington